JacksonWaddleton/JacksonWaddleton/README.md

 Here are some ideas to get you started:
 -->

-I'm Jackson, a Masters of Science in Business Analytics student at The University of Georgia.
+Hello, I'm Jackson.
+Graduate student with expertise in using data analysis to tranform business results.

-- Querying data using SQL
+- Querying data using SQL.
-- Manipulating, cleaning, and transforming data using Python
+- Manipulating, cleaning, and transforming data using Python.
-- Developing dashboards in Tableau
+- Developing interactive dashboards in Tableau.
+- Summarizing data using Excel.